denizkenankilic/computerVision-dynamic-mapping/README.md

 # computerVision-dynamic-mapping
-This repository includes codes that calculate homography values dynamically.
+The repository includes codes that calculate homography values dynamically.